martinchernyavskiy/Notes/CS/Hardware/ECE 252/Abstraction Layers.md

 - ### Microarchitecture
 	High-level organization of a processor, determining number of logic circuits, special hard-ware based circuits
 - ### Logic Circuits
 	Determines the type of circuits to use to accomplish a computation.
 Designers create structures out of small building blocks, called logic gates, which operates on 1s and 0s, each of which contain multiple transistors.
-T
+These logic gates produce 1s and 0s as their outputs based on the 1s and 0s as their inputs. (voltage levels are represented with symbols 1 and 0).
+	Using logic gates, we can build logic circuit for a specific single function, but there are multiple ways to do so which is a choice of design in the logic circuits layer
 - ### Devices
+	Lower-level details where designers need to think analog again.
+	Focus on transistors that respond to voltage levels.
+	Relationships between voltage, current, power, speed, and heat, as well as other details.